de-arl/glartex/README.md

 Usage:

-cd to working directory
+run the script with the name of the tex file appended, but without suffix, for example to edit TEXFILE.tex

-run the script with the name of the tex file appended, for example to edit file.tex
+$ cd path/to/working/directory

-glartex file
+$ glartex TEXFILE

 If you use sway you can use glartex_sway, it uses glartex_sway_plugin to reorder containers at startup.